Step Inside the Creepy, Abandoned Town of Livermore in New Hampshire

 Not too long ago, New Hampshire was a thriving logging economy.
 The White Mountains bustled with activity from logging sites and sawmills, and trains carried the lumber to the rest of the country and even beyond.
 Hundreds of people moved north in the state to work in the lumber industry, so it's not surprising that small towns popped up all throughout New Hampshire.
 Yet when the timber industry died off, these towns went from bustling communities to ghost towns virtually overnight.
-One of the most famous is Livermore NH, a town that is still evidenced deep in the White Mountains, although most people stay far, far away.
-Are you brave enough to experience the creepiest abandoned town in New Hampshire?
-It's also one of the scariest places in New Hampshire, so visit if you dare!

 Livermore sprang up in 1876 in the heart of the White Mountains.
 The town was all about logging.
-At its peak there were about 200 residents, and the town was complete with homes and mills.
+At its peak, there were about 200 residents, and the town was complete with homes and mills.
+In the early days, few would guess Livermore would later become one of the most chilling places in New Hampshire.

-Today the ruins of Livermore are buried in the White Mountains, recognizable if you know where to look.
+For 25 years, the town hung on until the last residents left by 1950.
+Today, the ruins of Livermore are buried in the White Mountains, recognizable if you know where to look.
 The town is off Sawyer Road in Bartlett.
-The Sawyer River Trail will bring you past the ruins.
+The Sawyer River Trail will take you past the ruins and artifacts of this once bustling community.

-There's no denying it - this is one of the scariest places in New Hampshire.
-Are you up for the adventure?
+There's no denying it—this is one of the most eerie places in New Hampshire.
+Are you up for another haunted journey?
+Check out the ultimate haunted New Hampshire road trip that will terrify you.

 Subscribe to our newsletter